Computational biology: Pharmacology

 Computational pharmacology is "the study of the effects of genomic data to find links between specific genotypes and diseases and then screening drug data".
 The pharmaceutical industry requires a shift in methods to analyze drug data.
 Pharmacologists were able to use Microsoft Excel to compare chemical and genomic data related to the effectiveness of drugs.
 However, the industry has reached what is referred to as the Excel barricade.
 This arises from the limited number of cells accessible on a spreadsheet.
 This development led to the need for computational pharmacology.
 Scientists and researchers develop computational methods to analyze these massive data sets.
 This allows for an efficient comparison between the notable data points and allows for more accurate drugs to be developed.

 Analysts project that if major medications fail due to patents, that computational biology will be necessary to replace current drugs on the market.
 Doctoral students in computational biology are being encouraged to pursue careers in industry rather than take Post-Doctoral positions.
 This is a direct result of major pharmaceutical companies needing more qualified analysts of the large data sets required for producing new drugs.

+Oncology

-Similarly, computational oncology aims to determine the future mutations in cancer through algorithmic approaches.
-Research in this field has led to the use of high-throughput measurement that millions of data points using robotics and other sensing devices.
-This data is collected from DNA, RNA, and other biological structures.
-Areas of focus include determining the characteristics of tumors, analyzing molecules that are deterministic in causing cancer, and understanding how the human genome relates to the causation of tumors and cancer.
+Computational biology plays a crucial role in discovering signs of new, previously unknown living creatures and in cancer research.
+This field involves large-scale measurements of cellular processes, including RNA, DNA, and proteins, which pose significant computational challenges.
+To overcome these, biologists rely on computational tools to accurately measure and analyze biological data.
+In cancer research, computational biology aids in the complex analysis of tumor samples, helping researchers develop new ways to characterize tumors and understand various cellular properties.
+The use of high-throughput measurements, involving millions of data points from DNA, RNA, and other biological structures, helps in diagnosing cancer at early stages and in understanding the key factors that contribute to cancer development.
+Areas of focus include analyzing molecules that are deterministic in causing cancer and understanding how the human genome relates to tumor causation.

+Toxicology

+Computational toxicology is a multidisciplinary area of study, which is employed in the early stages of drug discovery and development to predict the safety and potential toxicity of drug candidates.

+Drug discovery

+A growing application of computational biology is drug discovery.
+For example, simulations of intracellular and intercellular signaling events, using data from proteomic or metabolomic experiments, may reduce dependence on experimentation in elucidating pharmacokinetics and pharmacodynamics of drug candidates in living organisms.

+Increasingly, artificial intelligence plays a central role in the drug discovery process.
+Using chemical structures of known pharmaceutical agents as inputs, AI models can suggest structures of lead compounds or predict novel modes of drug-protein binding.
+AI is also used for virtual screening of candidate molecules, avoiding the need to synthesize large numbers of molecules for screening.